splunk/public-o11y-docs/infrastructure/metric-pipeline/aggregate-use-case.rst

 Learn more
 ===============

-To learn more about aggregation, see :ref:`metric-pipeline-intro`.
+To learn more about aggregation, see :ref:`aggregation`.

 For more information on how to create metric rules, see :ref:`use-metric-pipeline`.